gbouras13/hybracter/README.md

 ## Commands

 * `hybracter hybrid`: Assembles genomes from isolates that have long-reads and paired-end short reads.
+* `hybracter hybrid-single`: Assembles a single genome from an isolate with long-reads and paired-end short reads.
+Takes similar parameters to [Unicycler](https://github.com/rrwick/Unicycler).
 * `hybracter long`: Assembles genomes from isolates that have long-reads only.
+* `hybracter long-single`: Assembles a single genome from an isolate with long-reads only.
-* `hybracter download`: Downloads the required `plassembler` database.
+* `hybracter install`: Downloads and installs the required `plassembler` database.

 ## Input

-* hybracter requires an input csv file to be specified with `--input`.
+* `hybracter hybrid` requires an input csv file to be specified with `--input`.
 No other inputs are required.
 * This file requires no headers.
 * Other than the reads, `hybracter` requires a value for a lower bound the minimum chromosome length for each isolate in base pairs.
 * It must be an integer.